gilliganondata/gilliganondata_site/content/about.md

 I'm an analytics consultant with a history/specialization/focus on the world of digital and marketing analytics.
 I tend to see that phase of my career starting in ~2001, which was in-house.
 But, I've been primarily agency/consultancy-side since mid-2007.

 You can get a passable CV [on LinkedIn](https://www.linkedin.com/in/tgwilson/).
-Or you can check out my inconsistent and varied &#8804;280-character thoughts [on Twitter](https://www.linkedin.com/in/tgwilson/).
+Or you can check out my inconsistent and varied thoughts in long form [on Medium](https://medium.com/@tgwilson) or in &#8804;280-character form [on Bluesky](https://bsky.app/profile/tgwilson.bsky.social).
+For _really_ long orm thought, I co-authored a whole book—[Analytics the Right Way](https://amazon.com/Analytics-Right-Way-Business-Productive/dp/1394264496)—which, of course, you're welcome to purchase!

 If you're here because you saw something on the photographic front, I try to be somewhat judicious with the photos I post on my [Smugmug site](https://twilson.smugmug.com/).

 I'm a total R nerd, but hold nothing against Python and deeply wish I could muster up the time and motivation to gain a level of proficiency with it.
 I co-created the [Dartistics site](https://dartistics.com) with [Mark Edmondson](https://twitter.com/HoloMarkeD) as a tool for digital analysts to learn R. We don't keep that nearly as maintained as we would in a perfect world.